rusic/documentation/templating/assets.md

 ## Recommendations

-* If you include any other file types, the repository will not upload to a BaseKit environment.
+* If you include any other file types, the repository will not upload to a BaseKit environment

-* Please use [a-z_-] characters only.
+* Please use [a-z_-] characters only

-* There is a 100MB size limit on repositories.
-Anything over will not be
+* There is a 100MB size limit on repositories, anything over this won't be processed

 ## asset() & image() functions